 Euro-Idol is a four-party, two-round international business negotiation over the selection of the host country and city for the upcoming Euro-Idol music competition.
-In this new simulation from the Teaching Negotiation Resource Center (TNRC), cities must bid to host the Euro-Idol competition, and therefore gain the economic benefits that come with hosting such a large event.
+In this bidding simulation from the Teaching Negotiation Resource Center (TNRC), cities must place bids to host the Euro-Idol competition, and therefore gain the economic benefits that come with hosting such a large event.

 Euro-Idol is the longest-running international singing competition featuring contestants from European and other invited countries.
 Every year, each participating country independently conducts a national song competition to choose its country’s “Idol” to represent it at Euro-Idol.
 Hosting the Euro-Idol competition is one of the most prestigious and sought-after events a country and city can bid for, often compared to hosting the Olympics or the World Cup.
 Euro-Idol has the potential to bring economic benefit and prestige to cities that are granted this privilege.
 Typically, the winning country of the previous year’s competition has priority in conversations about hosting, if they choose to be considered.
 But this pattern was disrupted after the 2020 competition was cancelled, due to coronavirus.
 Now, countries are free to directly apply to host Euro-Idol’s competition.
 After a country is chosen by the Euro-Idol Corporation, it is up to the country to choose the city.
 The Kingdom of Denion is entering the negotiations with the Euro-Idol Corporation in an attempt to secure hosting the upcoming competition.